sp18-interns/Sumit-Intern/10-May-2022/README.md

  - Methods For list,if else statement & for loop (Handson)
  - OOPS- (Reading-Handson)
  - Rest API (Reading-Only)
- - Problem-Solving With HACKER Rank & coding bat
+ - Problem-Solving With coding bat
  - Hondson for Salary Code with Mr.Mukesh

 ## First Half
- - Problem-Solving With HACKER Rank
+ - Problem-Solving With 'Coding-Bat'
  -

 ## Reading